Frequently asked questions

 Can I claim the cost of hydrotherapy on my pet insurance?

 Each insurance company has its own policy regarding canine hydrotherapy and you should contact your insurer to find out if your policy covers hydrotherapy treatments.
-Some insurance companies will only pay out if you are using a hydrotherapy centre that is registered with the CHA or a Narch approved centres which we will be.

 How does Hydrotherapy differ to swimming in a river or the sea?